CaptainProton42/2DGrassShaderDemo/docs/README.md

-# Dynamic Water
+# 2D Top-down Grass

 <div align="center"><iframe width="640px" height="360px" frameBorder="0" src="grass_shader.html"></iframe></div>

 Click and drag to cut or regrow the grass.
+Adjust the length of the grass with the top left slider.

 ## About